Hydrospheredata/hydro-serving/docs/src/main/paradox/getting-started/serving-simple-model.md

 $ python model.py
 ```

-As soon as script finishes, you will get a model saved in `model.h5` file.
+As soon as the script finishes, you will get a model saved to a `model.h5` file.

 ## Model preparation

 Every model in a cluster is deployed as an individual container.
 After a request is sent from the client application, it is passed to the appropriate Docker container with your model deployed on it.
-An important detail is that all model's files are stored in the `/model/files` directory inside the container.
-So, we will look up in there to load the model.
+An important detail is that all model files are stored in the `/model/files` directory inside the container, so we will look there to load the model.

-To run this model we will use a Python runtime that can execute any Python code which you provide.
+To run this model we will use a Python runtime that can execute any Python code you provide.
 Preparation of a model is pretty straightforward, though you have to follow some rules:

 1. Stick to the specific folder structure to let `hs` parse and upload it correctly;
 1. Provide necessary dependencies with the `requirements.txt`;
 1. Provide a contract file to let the model manager understand the model's inputs and outputs.

-We will start with the main functional file.
+We will begin with the main functional file.

 ```sh
 $ mkdir src